Freyj/Fluffy-Hero-Maker/README.md

   - `/` displays a home page with links to previous routes

 ## What can I do with it?
+### DnD 5th
-You can create a character, picking a name, race, class, and background.
+* You can create a character, picking a name, race, class, and background.
-You can display monster stats or spell stats also.
+* You can display monster stats
+* You can display spell stats.

+### Classic Traveller
+* You can generate a character and save it at the end

 ## What is lacking?
 A lot (just look at the issues).
 * All the SRD data taken into account.
+(DnD 5th)
 * Cleaner code.
 * Cleaner everything.
 * Better display